-Celebrity-magnet house is on the market in NY
+New York house with celebrity-filled past is on the market

-NYACK, N.Y.
-(AP) — A house that’s been a celebrity magnet for decades is on the market in the New York City suburbs.
+NYACK, N.Y. — A house that’s been a celebrity magnet for decades is on the market in the New York City suburbs.

 According to the Journal News , actress Helen Hayes and her husband, playwright Charles MacArthur, bought “Pretty Penny” in Nyack (NY’-ak) in 1932.